 The Department of History, Politics and Philosophy offers students the opportunity to study with faculty who have distinguished themselves through research and publication, excellence in teaching and government service.
 Students are given the opportunity to extend themselves through a variety of internship opportunities, including one with the Tennessee State Legislature.
 The department of history has recently undertaken innovative programs in the area of civil and human rights studies.
 The department hosts an active pre-law organization, Phi Alpha Delta; history honor society, Phi Alpha Theta; and political science honor society, Pi Sigma Alpha.
 The department's yearly travel course, the Washington Seminar, conducted in Washington, D. C., focuses on foreign policy and national security issues and is highlighted by an intensive week of briefings and seminars with key policy makers.
-Graduates from the department have received admission to the nation's premier law and graduate schools.

 - High school teaching

 - College teaching

 - Government service

 - Non-government organizations

-- Humanitarian and social justice agencies
+- · Humanitarian and social justice agencies

 - Journalism

 - Law

 - Law enforcement

+- Ministry

+- Public history

+- Restorative Justice

-Students majoring in American studies, government and public administration, history teaching or political science must take an exit exam.
+Students majoring in American studies, government and public administration, history, history teaching or political science must take an exit exam.